 Apple is offering free upload and sync service for its users with great security.
 A powerful iCloud sync method makes it possible to transfer photos from iCloud to Android devices.
 You can sync your images from your iPhone for your PC or your Notebook then move these images to your Android devices utilizing a USB cable.

+You can access iCould from web and iPhone also.
+But both are having a different interface so don’t confuse.
+They are same.
 Android and iPhone are two different operating system, and both have different architecture.
 Just like Apple, Google also allows users to use their cloud service called Google Drive to sync data between all the connected devices.
 If you are moving to an Android product from an iPhone or iPad, there is every chance you already create and using an iCloud email.
 Android products required you to possess a Google account and associated Gmail address, however, you might want to keep using your iCloud account for email.
 And that’s just fine.
 Follow the article to use iCloud for Android.

 The good news is it’s completely feasible to have your iCloud email address installed and operating on your Android unit.
 It’s very easy but does require a little work on your part.
 Directly at night break to determine how.